ebd622/k8s-into/session_4.md

 # Assignment

-Create a kubernetes implementation of the [Voting App](https://dockerlabs.collabnix.com/play-with-docker/example-voting-app/) example used normally as a demo for Docker.
+Create a kubernetes implementation of the [Voting App](https://dockerlabs.collabnix.com/play-with-docker/example-voting-app/) example which is normally normally as a demo for Docker.

 ## Arcitecture